muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Perl.md

 * Any *SYS_String* either whose UTF8 flag is true
-or all of whose octets are in the set `0..127`, and that is *well formed*.
+or all of whose octets are in the set `0..127`, and that is *well formed UTF-8*.

 Not permitted for a *SYS_Text* is any of the following, to keep things more correct and simpler:

 * Any *SYS_String* whose UTF8 flag is false
-and which has at least one octet not in the set `0..127`, or that is not *well formed*.
+and which has at least one octet not in the set `0..127`, or that is not *well formed UTF-8*.

-Note that *well formed* means all octet sequences are valid Unicode UTF-8 and there are no UTF-16 surrogate code points defined in it that aren't in valid surrogate pairs.
+Note that *well formed UTF-8* means all octet sequences are valid Unicode UTF-8 and there are no UTF-16 surrogate code points defined in it that aren't in valid surrogate pairs.